How to Survive and Budget When You’re Making Minimum Wage

 Tip No. 2: Find alternatives to mainstream services

-It may be necessary for minimum wage workers to find alternatives for mainstream services and needs, such as food, housing, transportation, and banking and entertainment, just to make ends meet.
+It may be necessary for minimum wage workers to find low-cost alternatives for mainstream services and needs, such as food, housing, transportation, banking, and entertainment, just to make ends meet.
 Here are a few ideas to help get you started:

 “You don’t want to have a car because you probably can’t afford the insurance or repairs if you’re making minimum wage,” Sullivan says.
 “It’s going to be an albatross.”

 Food insecurity is common in the United States.
-About 14.3 million Americans have low or very low food security, according to 2018 U.S. Department of Agriculture statistics.
+About 13.7 million American households have low or very low food security, according to 2018 U.S. Department of Agriculture statistics.
+Experts at Northwestern University’s Institute for Policy Research estimate that COVID-19 has doubled food insecurity.

 Food pantries, which distribute food and services to the community, are another alternative resource.
 Additionally, when you do go to the grocery store, it’s definitely worth preparing a list beforehand.
 Buying frozen foods and items in bulk can also help.